actionml/harness/install.md

     ```
     git clone https://github.com/pferrel/vowpal_wabbit.git vw
     cd vw
-    git checkout 1aa674a136c0c793dae33b12debcc66c0efbc884
+    git checkout 10bd09ab06f59291e04ad7805e88fd3e693b7159
     make java
     cd java
+    # for linux
     cp target/libvw_jni.so /usr/lib/jni # take from Scala above
-    mvn install
+    # for macOS
+    cp target/libvw_jni.dylib /Users/<yourname>/Library/Java/Extensions/
+    mvn test # we will get the Java wrapper from maven when
+    # we build Harness so this is only to test that VW is set
+    # up to be used by the JVM
     ```

     This builds and installs the dynamic load lib for VW in a place that the Java JNI wrapper can find it.
-For macOS, follow the same steps but the copy-to location will be different and VW will be in `target/libvw_jni.dylib`

-    You are now ready to build the rest-server portion of Harness.
+You are now ready to build the Harness Server.
 This includes the CLI and services the Harness REST API.

-# Harness Rest-Server
+# Harness Server

  - Get and build source: